 Boardwalks really shouldn't be covered in chicken wire!

-It may seem like a good idea to use chicken wire over your timber deck or boardwalk to add a little extra grip, but it’s totally inappropriate.
-There’s several reasons why:
+It may seem like a good idea to use chicken wire over your timber deck or boardwalk to add a little extra grip, but it’s totally inappropriate on several counts:

 • Wire traps dirt and debris, such as leaves, increasing the potential for prolonged moisture contact and consequent premature decay.